karrioapi/karrio/modules/connectors/dpdhl/README.md

 # karrio.dpdhl

-This package is a DPDHL Germany extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.
+This package is a Deutsche Post DHL extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements